FedML-AI/FedML/python/fedml/cli/scheduler/README.md

 # Running entry commands which will be executed as the job entry point.
 # Support multiple lines, which can not be empty.
 job: |
-    echo "Hello, Here is the Falcon platform." echo "Current directory is as follows."
+    echo "Hello, Here is the launch platform." echo "Current directory is as follows."
     pwd
     python hello_world.py